brkyildiran0/projet/group/member1_log.md

     -Coded some activities(pages) on our project.
     -Fixed bugs with all group members.
     -Started to learn & implement the FireBase to our project.
+  ***06-07 May***
+    -Polished all current layouts & made significant changes on them.
+    -Created New Projet, Add Tasks, Add Members pages are completed in all ways (good to go, usable) -Created the tree diagram for our program to access/add/modify data from the firebase database with Celal Berke Can (member_2)